Continuous Real-Time Detection of Quasiparticle Trapping in Aluminum Nanobridge Josephson Junctions: Supplement to ``Continuous Real-Time Detection of Quasiparticle Trapping in Aluminum Nanobridge Josephson Junctions''

 \subsection{Quiet periods Gaussian fit and occupation extraction}

-We first fit the IQ voltage-vs-time data using the scikit-learn Gaussian Mixture module described in the main text to extract a rough occupation.
-The next task is to separate out subsets of data in which the mode (i.~e.~ the trapped QP number) is stationary for a significant portion of time.
+We first fit the IQ voltage-vs-time data using the scikit-learn Gaussian Mixture module described in the main text to find the conditional probability of a measurement outcome given a mode $P(\vec{x}|M_i)$ and the prior probability of each mode $P(M_i)$.
+We then run this through a Bayesian state identification algorithm (described below) to extract a rough occupation.
+The next task is to separate out subsets of data in which the mode (i.e.~the trapped QP number) is stationary for a significant portion of time.
 To do this, we first fit the lifetimes of each occupation by building a histogram of the times spent in each mode.
-The portion of this histogram above the mean is fit to an exponential to extract the lifetime of the mode.
-For each mode, we separate out only those subsets of data in which the mode is constant for longer than 4 times that mode’s lifetime.
-We trim the first and last 5\% of the lifetime from each subset before stitching them together to exclude any ringdown effects.
+We take the portion of this histogram above the mean and fit it to an exponential to extract the apparent lifetime of the mode $\tau_i^*$.
+For each mode, we separate out only those subsets of data in which the mode is constant for longer than $4\tau_i^*$.
+We trim the first and last 5\% of the lifetime from each subset before stitching them together, which should exclude any ringdown effects.
 This provides 3 datasets, one for each mode, where we can confidently assign the data to a certain QP occupation.

-Each of these datasets is histogrammed and independently fit to a 2D Gaussian distribution.
-Using the means and covariances of each fit as fixed values, we perform another fit of a histogram of the original full dataset to a sum of all 3 Gaussians with their relative weights as the only free parameters.
-This final step is of critical importance as the weights of each mode are a significant contributor ($P(M_i)$) to the calculation of posterior probabilities used in extracting the occupation.
-Since we expect the resonator to remain in the same mode for many consecutive points in the time series, we apply a Bayesian inference scheme with a memory window of 3 points. i.e., the probability that the $k_{th}$ point belongs to the $i_{th}$ mode is \\ where \\ \\and $P(M_i|\vec{x}_{k-2})$ is the posterior probability of the Gaussian mode $M_i$ conditioned on the data, defined as
+We separately histogram each data set and fit each to a 2D Gaussian distribution.
+Using the means and covariances of each fit as fixed values, we perform another fit of a histogram of the original full dataset to a sum of all 3 Gaussians.
+In this fit, the relative weights of the 3 modes are the only free parameters.
+This final step is of critical importance as the weights the modes ($P(M_i)$) are a significant contributor to the calculation of posterior probabilities used in extracting the occupation.
+Since we expect the resonator to remain in the same mode for many consecutive points in the time series, we apply a Bayesian inference scheme with a memory window of 3 points. i.e., the probability that the $k_{th}$ data point $\vec{x}_k$ belongs to the $i_{th}$ mode is